Rosuav/ThirdSquare/README.md

 (Parenthesis: Train journeys can easily cross many zones, especially since changing services at Flinner doesn't involve any touches.
 This makes a problem for point-to-point fare calculation.
 See below.)
-(Parenthesis: Train journeys can easily consume many hours, especially since changing services doesn't involve any touches.
-This makes a problem for the policy that touches-off do not affect ticket duration.
-This may need to be special-cased; railway station touches may always affect duration.
-Don't like.)

 This requires that a vehicle know in advance what its next trip will be, or else to reject touches-on until it knows that.